ANHOYA/SO-ARM101_CAM_holder_38X38mm/README.md

 ### SO-101 wrist mount

-_Photo slot: camera installed on the SO-101 wrist._

 ![38 mm IMX307 camera installed on the SO-101 wrist](images/so101-wrist-installed.jpg)

 ### Tripod / ball-head mount

-_Photo slot: camera and 1/4-20 ball head assembled._

 Soon, photo will be updated.

-Upload your photos to an `images` folder in this repository and replace each slot with the image line shown in its adjacent HTML comment.
-You can also drag a photo into GitHub's README editor and use the link it generates.

 ## Camera board compatibility